Hamza11hk/Portfolio_Project_MVP_ARANDIR/README.md

 -Right: Arrow Right

 Actions:
-Attack: Spacebar
+-Attack: Spacebar
-Switch Weapon: Q
+-Switch Weapon: Q
-Switch Magic: E
+-Switch Magic: E

+Usage
 ---
-##Usage
----
 1. python main.py
 2. Use the keyboard controls to navigate and interact with the game.

----
-##Contributing
+Contributing
 ---
 If you'd like to contribute to the project, please follow these steps: